Can I Buy a House With no Money Down?

 Edward doesn’t forecast a change in the situation any time soon.
 He won’t be able to provide the amount of cash typically required for a down payment required by a conventional mortgage, which ranges from 3%—20% of the cost of the real estate to be purchased.
 Edward wants to buy a home with no money down.

 Edward starts to evaluate his options for a $0 down payment.

-The first “no down payment required” option we’ll examine is a United States Department of Agriculture (USDA) loan.
+The first option to buy a home with no money down option we’ll examine is a United States Department of Agriculture (USDA) loan.